shorn/fruitfly/doc/plugin-structure.md

 [BuilderAction.java](../src/main/java/fruitfly/ide/BuilderAction.java)

-This controls the `Fruitfly Builder` item in the generate menu.
+Defines the `Fruitfly Builder` item in the generate menu.

-The `update()` method defines the visibility (item is only visible when you have a record selected).

-The `actionPerformed()` method:

-* displays the member chooser for selecting which fields the builder should use.
-* calls the `BuilderGenerator` code to generate the builder code

 ## `RecordMemberChooser.java`

 [RecordMemberChooser.java](../src/main/java/fruitfly/ide/RecordMemberChooser.java)

-Displays the confirmation dialog where users can choose what fields to generate.
-Contains logic to decide what fields should be selected by default.
+Allows selection of which fields to use in the builder pattern structures.

 ## `RecordMemberChooser.java`